amberframework/docs/getting-started/Installation/create-new-app.md

 You now have a working Amber application.
 If you don’t see the page above, try accessing it via [http://127.0.0.1:3000](http://127.0.0.1:3000).

 Locally, the application is running in a Crystal process.
-To stop it, we hit ctrl-c once, just as we would to terminate the program normally.
+To stop it, we hit ctrl-c once, just as we would terminate the program normally.

 > **Note:** The **amber watch** command uses [Sentry](https://github.com/samueleaton/sentry) to watch for any changes in your source files, recompiling automatically.
 If you don't want to use Sentry, you can compile and run manually:
 > 1. Build the app `crystal build --release src/[your_app].cr`